 - Is there a better time of year to have a panniculectomy performed?

 - Additional Body Contouring Procedures

 Can I see panniculectomy before and after pictures of people in the Cape Girardeau area?

 When you schedule a consultation visit, your surgeon will gladly show you before and after pictures of patients who have undergone a panniculectomy procedure.
 You will be able to see for yourself the huge difference this procedure has made in the lives of many people.

-What is the average cost of a panniculectomy at Heartland Cosmetic & Hand Surgery?
+What is the average cost of a panniculectomy at Heartland Plastic & Hand Surgery?
 Is there a charge for the consultation?